fitzss/Transmute/README.md

 ---

+## **Slide 3 (Updated): Patterns of an Underserved Market & Real-World Problem Situations**

+**Key Jobs to Be Done (JTBD)**
+1. **“Help me store value that isn’t reliant on government-controlled fiat.”**
+2. **“Give me a censorship-resistant way to move money if my local banking system fails.”**
+3. **“I need capital efficiency—no 200% collateral locks.”**
+4. **“I prefer commodity-based assets (gold/silver) that outperform fiat historically.”**

+### **Real-World Problem Situations**
+- **Hyperinflation in Argentina:**
+  - People see their peso holdings **lose value daily**.
+Fiat-backed stablecoins still expose them to USD inflation or blacklisting risks.
+  - Existing gold-backed tokens often require large minimums or verify only “paper gold,” leaving smaller savers behind.
+- **Capital Controls in Lebanon:**
+  - Banks limit withdrawals; local currency heavily devalued.
+  - Fiat-pegged stablecoins can be frozen by governments or centralized issuers, failing at providing true autonomy.
+- **Overcollateralized Crypto in DeFi:**
+  - DAI-type stablecoins require **locking up 150-300%** in collateral.
+Many small traders or everyday users **lack that much capital** to tie up.
+- **Synthetic Gold Tokens (No Real Redemption):**
+  - Some “gold stablecoins” do not allow actual metal pickup; they’re purely synthetic.
+This fails the job for users wanting **physical redemption** or guaranteed claims.

+**Why Current Offerings Don’t Fulfill These Jobs Well**
+- **Reliance on Central Parties** (USDC, Tether) → vulnerable to blacklisting and inflation.
+- **High Barriers** (institutional gold tokens) → excludes smaller savers in crisis economies.
+- **Excessive Collateral Requirements** → everyday usage is impractical.
+- **No Physical Redemption** → synthetic tokens do not provide real ownership of metals.

+> **Relevance:** Millions in places like **Lebanon, Venezuela, Argentina, or Turkey** need these capabilities, but **current stablecoin models** are either too centralized, too capital-intensive, or lack real-asset redemption.

 **Final Note**
 With this structured deck, you highlight the **core problem** (underserved stablecoin markets), the **Jobs to Be Done** approach (defining user needs), and **Transmute’s unique solution**—metal-backed, algorithmic stablecoins that can serve individuals locked out of existing financial tools.